 WARNING: A pressure relief valve must be present or dangerous pressure buildup will occur.

-See typical coil install diagrams on pg.
-20
+See diagrams on pg.
+21

-It is best to order the heater with the coil already installed but follow these instructions for replacing or installing a new coil.
+It is best to order the stove with the coil already installed but follow these instructions for replacing or installing a new coil.